 (A) the parties file a Joint Report and a Proposed Scheduling Order under Rule 16(b) or a joint report under Rule 16.3(b);

-(B) in a medical malpractice action, the court sets a date for a Comprehensive Pretrial Conference under Rule 16(e) or the parties file a proposed scheduling order;

-(C) in an action assigned to arbitration, the arbitrator files a notice of decision under Rule 76; or
+(B) in an action assigned to arbitration, the arbitrator files a notice of decision under Rule 76; or

-(D) the court, on motion showing good cause, orders the action to be continued on the Dismissal Calendar for a specified period of time without being dismissed.
+(C) the court, on motion showing good cause, orders the action to be continued on the Dismissal Calendar for a specified period of time without being dismissed.

 (3) Notification.
 The clerk or court administrator, whoever is designated by the presiding superior court judge in the county, must promptly notify counsel in writing when an action is placed on the Dismissal Calendar, but they are not required to provide further notice before the court dismisses an action under Rule 38.1(d)(2).